ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.frigate/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.2.0 (2024-04-10)

+- add new notifications sending
+- add pauseNotifications For Time

 ### 1.1.0 (2024-03-11)

 - fix deleting of notification files